-This rich meaty Bolognese Sauce in an Instant Pot or Stove Top is quite simply delicious!
+This rich meaty Bolognese Sauce prepared in an Instant Pot, slow cooker or stove top is quite simply delicious!

-In the Instant Pot, it is quicker than making it the traditional way, but this recipe can also be made in your slow cooker or a dutch oven.
-This classic Bolognese meat sauce is great for dinner and perfect for feeding a crowd.
+Making Bolognese in the Instant Pot is quicker than making Bolognese the traditional way, but this recipe can also be made in your slow cooker or a dutch oven.
+This classic Italian meat sauce is great for dinner and perfect for feeding a crowd.

 Bolognese Sauce is also called ragù.
 In Italy, ragù is a term used to describe a type of meat sauce that has been cooked for many hours over low heat.
-This Bolognese Sauce recipe is perfect for the Instant Pot because it shortens the cooking time from 6 hours down to 90 minutes with the same deep rich flavor.
+This Bolognese Sauce recipe is perfect for the Instant Pot because it dramatically shortens the cooking time with the same deep rich flavor.

 - Olive oil

-- White onion, carrots, and celery – (also called Italian soffritto)
+- White onion, carrots, and celery – (also known as Italian soffritto)

 - Ground beef and ground pork